 Birdwatchers hit the jackpot in Greece as much of the country is on north–south migratory paths.
 Lesvos (Mytilini) in particular draws a regular following of birders from all over Europe, who come to spot some of more than 279 recorded species that stop at the island annually.
 Storks are more visible visitors, arriving in early spring from Africa and returning to the same nests year after year.
 These are built on electricity poles, chimney tops and church towers, and can weigh up to 50kg.
 Keep an eye out for them in northern Greece, especially in Thrace in Macedonia.
 Thrace has the richest colony of fish-eating birds in Europe, including species such as egrets, herons, cormorants and ibises, as well as the rare Dalmatian pelican.
 The wetlands at the mouth of the Evros River, close to the border with Turkey, are home to two easily identifiable wading birds: the avocet, which has a long curving beak, and the black-winged stilt, which has extremely long pink legs.

 Upstream on the Evros River in Thrace, the dense forests and rocky outcrops of the 72-sq-km Dadia Forest Reserve play host to Europe's largest range of birds of prey.
-Thirty-six of the 38 European species can be seen here and it is a breeding ground for 23 of them.
-Permanent residents include the giant black vulture, whose wingspan reaches 3m, the griffon vulture and the golden eagle.
-Europe's last 15 pairs of royal eagle nest on the river delta.
+Three out of Europe's four vulture species (black, griffon and Egyptian) spend time here as do Europe's only breeding population of black vultures.

 Over 350 pairs of the rare Eleonora's falcon (60% of the world's population) nest on the island of Piperi in the Sporades and on Tilos, which is also home to the very rare Bonelli's eagle and the shy, cormorant-like Mediterranean shag.